Board-Folk/Einstein-TC-01/README.md

 Adapter board to allow the use of a TMS9929 chip on the Tatung Einstein TC-01.

+### EinsteinTC01PS2

+Arduino Nano based PS/2 Keyboard Adapter for the Einstein TC-01

+### EinsteinTC01PS2Mini

+ATMEGA328 based PS/2 Keyboard Adapter for the Einstein TC-01

 ## Coming Soon

-* Arduino based PS/2 keyboard adapter.
+* V9958 192K VDP Adapter (Experimental)

 ## Links